-After learning the art of brewing in Seattle, WA, Hunter Gatherer’s founder Kevin Varner has been honing his craft and developing institutional knowledge since opening in 1995.
+Hunter-Gatherer is a Columbia institution– they are credited with introducing the craft beer movement to the city in 1995.
 They keep it simple with a hazy IPA, golden ale, amber ale and lager but do add a twist with their raspberry sour as well as other seasonal beers.

+Hunter-Gatherer opened a second brewery location in 2018 at the Owens Field Municipal Airport.
+And it’s by far one of the coolest buildings in Columbia!
 The old abandoned hangar was built in 1929 and has been repurposed into a state-of-the-art brewery and taproom.
-What’s awesome is that all the old architectural details have been kept in tact!
+What’s awesome is that all the old architectural details have been kept intact.

 The open space inside the brewery and taproom areas have towering ceilings.
 It’s even more impressive when the massive hangar doors are opened on nice weather days.

 The Hunter-Gatherer Hangar offers its full range of beers on tap as well as appetizers, pizzas and sandwiches.
 It’s actually one of our favorite places to get pizza in Columbia, and they offer gluten-free crust and vegan cheese.

 In addition to the impressive space inside the hangar, they have a great outdoor area.
 You’ll find picnic tables around the property and a rooftop patio.
 The rooftop area originally served as the hangar’s flight observation deck!